kubeflow/pipelines/README.md

 Before you start contributing to Kubeflow Pipelines, read the guidelines in [How to Contribute](./CONTRIBUTING.md).
 To learn how to build and deploy Kubeflow Pipelines from source code, read the [developer guide](./developer_guide.md).

+### Contribute to Backend
+KFP v2 for Backend is under development in the main branch.

+To contribute to v1, please go to [release-1.8 branch](https://github.com/kubeflow/pipelines/tree/release-1.8) to cherrypick your change.

+### Contribute to SDK
+KFP v2 for SDK is under development in the main branch.

+To contribute to v1, please go to [sdk/release-1.8 branch](https://github.com/kubeflow/pipelines/tree/sdk/release-1.8) to cherrypick your change.

 ## Kubeflow Pipelines Community Meeting